Skip to main content

 The Universal Deluge Pattern

-Catastrophic flood narratives appear in the mythology of essentially every world culture.
-The Mesopotamian tradition preserves Ziusudra (Sumerian), Atrahasis (Akkadian), and Utnapishtim (Akkadian) as pre-flood heroes who survived the divine-sent deluge through prior warning and ark-construction.
+The Mesopotamian tradition preserves Ziusudra (Sumerian), Atrahasis (Akkadian), and Utnapishtim (Akkadian) as pre-flood heroes who survived a divine deluge through prior warning and the building of an ark.
 The Hebrew tradition preserves Noah as the righteous ark-builder whose family repopulates the post-flood world.
 The Greek tradition preserves Deucalion and Pyrrha as survivors of Zeus's flood who repopulate humanity by casting stones.
-The Hindu tradition preserves Manu and the fish-avatar Matsya who guides the ark through the deluge.
-The Chinese tradition preserves Yu the Great as the culture-hero who tamed the flood waters through engineering.
-The Aztec Five Suns tradition preserves the Fourth Sun flood with survivors Tata and Nene in a hollow cypress.
+The Hindu tradition preserves Manu and the fish-avatar Matsya, who guides the ark through the deluge.
+The Chinese tradition preserves Yu the Great as the culture-hero who tamed the waters through engineering.
+The Aztec Five Suns cycle preserves the Fourth Sun flood with survivors Tata and Nene in a hollow cypress.
 The Incan Viracocha tradition preserves a flood-era destruction of humanity.
 And many more.

 The Urantia Book identifies the actual historical substrate.